makeitMVPadmin/P4_Skill_Exchange/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Sass**: A CSS extension language that adds features like variables, nesting, and more.
-- **Vite**: Next Generation Frontend Tooling with lighning fast HMR.
+- **Vite**: A Next Generation Frontend Tooling with lighning fast HMR.
 - **Tailwind**: A UI library for applying css styles and animations

-You can expand upon these technologies as needed for your project.

 ## Contributing